secondsun/shoot-and-share/README.md

 ## What is it?

-The ```Shoot and Share``` project demonstrates how to authenticate with Google, KeyCloak, and Facebook as well as how to upload pictures to Google Drive, your Facebook Wall, or a KeyClock protected web service.
+The ```Shoot and Share``` project demonstrates how to authenticate with Google, KeyCloak, and Facebook as well as how to upload pictures to Google Drive, your Facebook Wall, or a KeyCloak protected web service.

 This application also has an [iOS port](https://github.com/aerogear/aerogear-ios-cookbook/tree/master/Shoot) and a [companion Server](https://github.com/aerogear/aerogear-backend-cookbook/tree/master/Shoot) to host keycloak.